Poor and Stupid: Plot

-When Stan and Kyle find Cartman crying in front of his locker at school, he explains that he's upset about the essay Mr. Garrison assigned, "What I Want to Be When I Grow Up."
-He wails that he dreams of being a NASCAR driver, but "a person like him" could never be that–he's nowhere near poor and stupid enough to be a NASCAR driver or fan.
-Immediately he turns to Kenny, who innocently confirms that he is a huge NASCAR fan.
-Dismayed at Cartman's views of NASCAR, Kenny, and himself, Stan and Kyle effectively convince him that he's actually very poor and very stupid.
-Cartman immediately turns to Butters for help in becoming as poor and stupid as possible: he gives Butters all his money and orders him to spend it all and never give it back.
-Then, while watching what he hopes is brain-cell-killing TV programming, he sees a commercial for Vagisil that lists short-term memory loss as a possible side effect, so he shoplifts some and consumes it (quite literally, as he eats the cream meant for topical use).
-On race day, Butters convinces a driver to abandon his car because his wife has been raped, and Cartman hops into his car, but his total lack of knowledge causes an accident that lands him in the hospital.
-The doctor comments to Cartman, who's disappointed that he is not more seriously injured than he is, that his accident was the stupidest he has ever seen, which restores Cartman's hope.
-His antics cause the news media to wonder if all NASCAR fans are as stupid as he seems to be.
-This infuriates Kenny, and begins to take serious matters into his own hands.
+The episode opens as Stan and Kyle find Cartman crying in front of his locker, lamenting that he is disheartened by an essay assignment by Mr. Garrison: "What I Want to Be When I Grow Up".
+Cartman elaborates that it is his dream to become a NASCAR driver, though believes this dream is unachievable, explaining that he is neither "poor" nor "stupid" enough, and utilizes Kenny (who innocently confirms that he is a NASCAR fan) as an example of the poverty he must achieve to become a NASCAR driver.

+Dismayed at Cartman's views of NASCAR, Kenny, Stan, and Kyle effectively convince Cartman that he's actually very poor and very stupid, though Cartman wishes to become far poorer and more stupid to bolster his chances of achieving his goal.
+Cartman immediately turns to Butters for help in becoming as poor and stupid as possible: giving Butters all his money and ordering him to spend it all and never give it back.
+Later, while watching Two and a Half Men, Cartman sees a commercial for Vagisil that lists short-term memory loss as a possible side effect, thus he shoplifts some and consumes it.

+On race day, Butters convinces a driver to abandon his car because his wife has been raped, as Cartman hops into his car, though his total lack of knowledge causes an accident that lands him in the hospital.
+The doctor reprimands Cartman for the foolishness of his stunt, which he explains is the stupidest he's ever seen: restoring Cartman's hope.
+Cartman's antics cause the news media to wonder if all NASCAR fans are as stupid as he seems to be, infuriating Kenny who begins to take serious matters into his own hands.